 4. Reduce costs in the contract approval process

 In every business, it is crucial to preserve cash where possible.
-You might think adopting an e-signature platform will be more costly, but in the long term it will actually save you money!
-By eliminating the need for documents to be signed, transported, and filed in paper format, e-signatures can eliminate costs associated with manually handling paper documents.
+You might think adopting an e-signature platform for signing your B2B contracts will be more costly, but in the long term it will actually save you money!
+By eliminating the need for contracts to be signed, transported, and filed in paper format, e-signatures can eliminate costs associated with manually handling paper documents.
 These include saving money on paper, postage and mailing supplies as well as the time spent by admin staff processing paperwork.

 Additionally, e-signatures have helped in cutting down the financial impact of human error, which happens due to the signing blunders that slow everything down.
 Traditional wet-ink signatures can mean mistakes and inaccuracies, which could affect businesses negatively.